bilbosf/SLiTer/README.md

 ## Architecture
 The Python scripts are all in the `src/` directory.
 The `src/main.py` file is the program entrypoint and is also responsible for iterating over the test directories and creating the output files.
 The `src/baseline_sniffer.py` file contains the `BaselineSniffer` class, which aims to closely follow the rules defined in the original SLIC program for comparison purposes.
 The `src/sniffer.py` file contains the `Sniffer` class, which contains the changes made to improve the performance compared to the baseline.

-The program iterates over all subdirectories in the `terraform/` directory and outputs two CSV files, one for the baseline and another for the modified sniffer.
-Each file contains how many instances of each smell were detected in each test directory.
+The program iterates over all subdirectories in the `terraform/` directory to create its output CSV files.

+## Output
+The program outputs 4 CSV files:

+- `output_baseline.csv`: How many occurrences of each smell were found in each test repository by the baseline sniffer.
+- `output_sniffer.csv`: How many occurrences of each smell were found in each test repository by the modified sniffer.
+- `log_baseline.csv`: Where each smell found by the baseline sniffer is located.
+- `log_sniffer.csv`:  Where each smell found by the modified sniffer is located.

 ## Test repositories